Rhys-Banerjee/Rhys-Banerjee/README.md

 This is my next Godot game currently in progress.
 Once complete, it will be a momentum-based game, challenging players to speedrun numerous obstacle courses with a limited amount of time.
 I plan to release the game on Itch.io upon completion.

 ### [FlappyAI](https://github.com/Rhys-Banerjee/FlappyAI) :computer:
-This is a simple demonstration of NEAT AI which uses a PyGame-based recreation of the popular game, Flappy Bird, to create perfect gameplay.
-Watching the algorithm in effect is really mesmerizing to watch!
+This is a simple demonstration of the NEAT algorithm which uses a PyGame-based recreation of the popular game, Flappy Bird, to create perfect gameplay.
+Seeing the algorithm in effect is really mesmerizing to watch!

 <!--